rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 **Free** does not mean free!

-**Open Source**: the source codes are available, so it is possible to consult and modify them under certain conditions.
+**Open Source**: the source code is available, so it is possible to consult and modify it under certain conditions.

-A free software is necessarily Open Source, but the opposite is not true since an Open Source software is separated from the freedom proposed by the GPL license.
+A free software is necessarily open-source, but the opposite is not true since open-source software is distinct from the freedom offered by the GPL license.

 #### GPL (General Public License)

-The **GPL** guarantees the author of a software its intellectual property, but allows modification, redistribution or resale of software by third parties, provided that the source codes are included with the software.
+The **GPL** guarantees the author of a software its intellectual property, but allows modification, redistribution or resale of software by third parties, provided that the source code is included with the software.
 The GPL is the license that came out of the **GNU** (GNU is Not UNIX) project, which was instrumental in creating Linux.

 It implies:

-* The freedom to run the program, for any purpose
+* The freedom to run the program, for any purpose.
-* The freedom to study how the program works and adapt it to your needs
+* The freedom to study how the program works and adapt it to your needs.
-* The freedom to redistribute copies
+* The freedom to redistribute copies.
-* The freedom to improve the program and publish those improvements, for the benefit of the whole community
+* The freedom to improve the program, and publish those improvements for the benefit of the whole community.

-On the other hand, even products licensed under the GPL can be paid for.
-This is not the product itself, but the **guarantee that a team of developers will continue to work on it to make it evolve and troubleshoot errors, or even provide support to users**.
+On the other hand, even products licensed under the GPL can have a cost.
+This is not for the product itself, but the **guarantee that a team of developers will continue to work on it to make it evolve and troubleshoot errors, or even provide support to users**.

 ## Areas of use

 A Linux distribution excels for:

-* **A server**: HTTP, email, groupware, file sharing, etc.
+* **Servers**: HTTP, email, groupware, file sharing, etc.
 * **Security**: Gateway, firewall, router, proxy, etc.
-* **Central computer**: Banks, insurance, industry, etc.
+* **Central computers**: Banks, insurance, industry, etc.
-* **Embedded system**: Routers, Internet boxes, SmartTV, etc.
+* **Embedded systems**: Routers, Internet boxes, SmartTVs, etc.

 Linux is a suitable choice for hosting databases or websites, or as a mail server, DNS or firewall.
 In short, Linux can do just about anything, which explains the quantity of specific distributions.